edhamma/saints/saints.rst

 1) Ignore the issue.
 2) Deny that they have done something wrong.
-3) Attack the accuser, usually accusing the accuser o'f being the one who has done wrong.
+3) Attack the accuser, usually accusing the accuser of being the one who has done wrong.
 4) Threaten to harm the accuser, someone else, something, or self.
 5) Apologize and admit that they have done wrong, then ask for a clean